butterbite/priority/README.md

 # priority
 # Ques.
-15. A uniprocessor system has n number of CPU intensive processes, each process has its
-# own requirement of CPU burst.
-The process with lowest CPU burst is given the highest priority.
-# A late-arriving higher priority process can preempt a currently running process with lower
-# priority.
-Simulate a scheduler that is scheduling the processes in such a way that higher priority
-# process is never starved due to the execution of lower priority process.
-What should be its
+14. Write a program to implement priority scheduling algorithm with context switching
+# time.
+Prompt to user to enter the number of processes and then enter their priority, burst time and
+# arrival time also.
+Now whenever operating system preempts a process and shifts cpu’s control to
+# some another process of higher priority assume that it takes 2 seconds for context
+# switching(dispatcher latency).Form a scenario, where we can give the processes are assigned
+# with priority where the lower integer number is higher priority and then context switch .. as the
+# process waits the priority of the process increase at rate of one per 2 time units of wait.
-# average waiting time and average turnaround time if no two processes are arriving are arriving at
+# Calculate waiting time and turnaround time for each process.
-# same time.